wesnoth/wesnoth/changelog_entries/httt.md

      * S50 "The Battle For Wesnoth": Asheviere should now more intelligently resist assassination strategies.
      * S50 "The Battle For Wesnoth": fix "Canon" achievement being awarded even if you hadn't played "The Dwarven Doors".
      * Fix replays with Li'sar's Heavy Infantrymen causing desyncs.
+   * The Deceivers Gambit
+     * S04 "The Sylvan Seer": use new Silverback image from Renlie_Cocoa.